Greene County Youth Leadership

 Leadership Greene County participants travel to Tennessee's State Capitol to experience our state government in action at the General Assembly of the State of Tennessee.

 In order to participate in the program, the students must attend the day-long retreat, which features team-building exercises and peer-bonding, as well as leadership skills training.
-The meeting dates are scheduled by all five high school principals in coordination with the city and county schools systems’ calendars, and include in-service days when possible.
+The meeting dates are scheduled by all five high school principals in coordination with the city and county schools systems’ calendars.
 All scheduled events in this program are school-sponsored activities and are considered excused absences.
 Students are urged to check with their teachers prior to these meeting dates for class and homework assignments that may be missed.

 Since the graduates of the Greene County Youth Leadership Program possess a unique understanding and appreciation of the inner workings of our community, they will be excellent future candidates to serve on local boards, committees and task forces.